 Using data to monitor emissions and carbon footprint

-Digitalisation plays a big part in the research, design and tracking of:
+Digitalization plays a big part in the research, design and tracking of:

-- alternative fuel options,
+- alternative fuel options

-- ship design,
+- ship design

-- ship efficiency,
+- ship efficiency

-- route planning,
+- route planning

-- weather patterns,
+- weather patterns

-- schedule optimisation,
+- schedule optimization

-Integrated digital platforms can assist in calculating the carbon footprint of a product right from the raw material production stage till the end of life of the product.
+Using the collated data, companies can develop and monitor supplier KPIs and create benchmarks based on best practices, ultimately acting as benchmarks for GHG emissions to improve sustainability in the supply chain.
+Integrated digital platforms can assist in calculating the carbon footprint of a product right from the raw material production stage to the end of life of the product.
 This visibility will allow the company to create a strategy to manage and reduce the product's carbon footprint across the value chain.

 As more awareness is created in the market about the environmental impact of various products, companies have grown interested in adopting technologies that assist them in monitoring and helping them reduce their carbon footprint.

-Sustainability has become a must-have initiative and has become a part of the infrastructure of many companies.
-Digitalisation paves the way for interested companies in streamlining their supply chain operations, reducing costs, improving operational efficiency, and reducing their carbon footprint.
+More customers are getting acclimatized to climate change issues and becoming more selective in the companies they use or buy from.
+Sustainability has become a must-have initiative, embedded in the infrastructure of many companies.
+Not only does it save our environment, but it makes for an improved, more efficient supply chain.
+Digitalization paves the way for more companies every day in streamlining their supply chain operations, reducing costs, improving operational efficiency, and ultimately reducing their carbon footprint.